Have you been charged with vehicular manslaughter in California? Our Los Angeles Lluis Law car accident lawyers can help.

 We have more than 40 years of legal practice defending people accused of this and other automobile crimes.

-Call right now and you will get a free, no-obligation consultation where we will review your case and tell you what options are available.
+Call right now and you will get a private, no-obligation consultation where we will review your case and tell you what options are available.

 This crime is constituted by causing death to another person while driving a motor vehicle.
 California Penal Code section 192c defines it as the “seriously negligent” behavior of a person while driving.